 Lag pumps are turned on and off, or "staged" and "de-staged", by programmable relays accessed through the control terminals.
 The drive calls for lag pumps in ascending order, beginning with Relay 1.
-See Figure 30, Programmable Relays for Lead/Lag Control, to locate the relays.
-Error!
-Reference source not found..
-Lead/Lag Schematic, provides a wiring diagram.
+See Figure 15, Programmable Relays for Lead/Lag Control, to locate the relays.
+Figure 16, Lead/Lag Schematic, provides a wiring diagram.

-Lead/lag parameters (See Table 18) are used to smoothly stage the pumps in and out, mitigating pressure oscillation, short cycling and water hammer.
+Lead/lag parameters (See Table 14) are used to smoothly stage the pumps in and out, mitigating pressure oscillation, short-cycling, and water hammer.
 When the main pump cannot maintain pressure, the drive will stage in an auxiliary pump.
 The drive will de-stage the pump when flow increases pressure beyond the control point.